 With this approach, you can:

-OWOX BI provides you with data that’s ready for analysis, saving hours on data preparation.
+OWOX BI provides you with data that are ready for analysis, saving hours on data preparation.

 1. Seamless data blending and transformation

 The required structure of source tables and logic for their formation will depend on the specifics of your business.
-With OWOX BI Transformation, you can get any data structures with any formation logic.
+With OWOX BI Transformation, you can get any data structure with any formation logic.

 For example, in the native GA4 → Google BigQuery export, there is only one traffic source attribution logic — First User Source.
-That is, only the first source for a given user is taken into account, and all other sources that led to session are ignored.
+That is, only the first source for a given user is taken into account, and all other sources that led to the session are ignored.
 Therefore, some traffic sources will not be visible in your reports.
-This can be a problem for analysts, as many reports are built on top of sessions.
-Therefore, it is critical to define the source of each session.

 2. Sessionization